FIRMS Frequently Asked Questions

-An indication of cloud cover or missing data is not yet included in FIRMS, however latest near real-time browse images can be viewed in Worldview.
+An indication of cloud cover or missing data can be obtained by viewing the co-incident MODIS or VIIRS imagery in FIRMS Fire Map or Worldview.
 To take cloud and missing data in to account, it may be more appropriate to use one of the 1km Level 3 or CMG fire products (see the discussion in the MODIS Fire User Guide).

 How appropriate are the hotspot/fire locations for my research?

 The MODIS and VIIRS fire locations are good for determining the location of active fires, providing information on the spatial and temporal distribution of fires and comparing data between years.
 The active fire pixel locations may not always be the most appropriate source of fire related information; the data do not provide any information on cloud cover or missing data.
 Depending on the analysis you are performing, it is sometimes possible to derive misleading or even incorrect results by ignoring the other types of pixels.
 In some cases it is more appropriate to use one of the Level 3 or CMG fire products.
 For more discussion on this, see FAQ "What is the Climate Modelling Grid (CMD) fire product? and "What is the difference between NRT and Standard quality fire data?"

 What is the Climate Modelling Grid (CMG) fire product?

 The CMG fire products are gridded statistical summaries of fire pixel information intended for use in regional and global modeling.
 The products are currently generated at 0.5 degree spatial resolution for time periods of one calendar month (MOD14CMH/MYD14CMH) and eight days (MOD14C8H/MYD14C8H).
 Higher resolution 0.25 degree CMG fire products will eventually be produced as well.
 More information can be found in the MODIS Collection 6 Active Fire Product User's Guide.